usaid-cs/yesterday-i-learned/random.md

 - A stone (weight) is exactly 14 pounds.
 - One of the prayers in French: _Béni sois-tu, Seigneur notre Dieu, qui règne sur l'univers, qui fait sortir le pain de la terre._
 - Groups of forex traders [sell different currencies in large quantities](https://www.youtube.com/watch?v=TxlTHZ0GmxU) so as to disguise the sale while the price remains constant.
-- Brit Bro [Lawrence Oates](https://en.wikipedia.org/wiki/Lawrence_Oates), when his feet had become severely frostbitten at the South Pole, he said "I am just going outside and may be some time", left the tent, and sacrificed himself for others' chances of survival.
 - [JWs believe in one god.
 Mormons believe in a three-part god.](https://classroom.synonym.com/mormon-religious-beliefs-versus-jehovah-witness-beliefs-12086665.html)
 - [Tim Horton](https://en.wikipedia.org/wiki/Tim_Horton) was a Hockey player.
 He died crashing [his car](https://en.wikipedia.org/wiki/De_Tomaso_Pantera).
 - There are many ["Game sevens"](https://en.wikipedia.org/wiki/Game_seven) before the [Stanley Cup playoffs](https://en.wikipedia.org/wiki/2018_Stanley_Cup_playoffs).
 Even if the Leafs won this "Game Seven" (first round 2018), what are they going to do, win the Cup?
 They haven't done that since 1967.